tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   * Underscore that if `random_state` is not provided, a new randomized data set will be output every time the process is ran.

-* Depending on time, further explain that the process of clustering data points into classes/groups is called **centering**.
+* Depending on time, further explain that the process of clustering data points into classes/groups is called centering.

   * Explain to students that centering is a part of the pre-process step of advanced analytics that helps dictate the number of classes/groups to create.
 Centering improves the performance of logistic regression models by ensuring that all data points share the same starting mean value.
 Data points with the same starting mean value are clustered together.

   ![make_blobs_fx.png](Images/make_blobs_fx.png)

-* The last step of preprocessing is splitting data into **training** and **testing** data sets.
+* The last step of preprocessing is splitting data into training and testing data sets.
 The training subset will be used to train the model and help it self learn.
 The testing data set will be used to evaluate and test the accuracy of the algorithm and its predictions.

   * Emphasize to students that the training and testing data sets can come from a single data set, or two different ones.
 The sklearn `model_selection.train_test_split` module can be used to split a single data set into training and testing subsets.
 This will create four data sets: